thomasnordquist/nominatim-geocoder/Readme.md

 ## Good to know

-- All requests are cached with the LRU strategy (Least recently used), the datastructure is HashMap (average complexity O(n))
+- All requests are cached with the LRU strategy (Least recently used), the datastructure is a HashMap (average complexity O(n))

-- Even though search calls are asynchronous, they will be executed one after anouther via a queue
+- Even though search calls are asynchronous, they will be executed one after another via a queue

 - All instances of nominatim share the same cache and execution queue.
-This means the library can be used across modules without being passed down and still adhere to the Usage Polics
+This means the library can be used across modules without being passed down and still adhere to the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/)